HaasCP/Teaching/README.md

 # Teaching

-**Most people can simply download the provided HTML files in the `notebooks/` folder and use them as-is**—no setup or installations required.
+**Most people can simply download the library using Code -> "Download ZIP", extract the files and open the HTML files in the `notebooks/` folder**—no setup or installations required.

 A lightweight, reusable scaffold for teaching materials—Jupyter notebooks and supporting docs—organized for workshops or university courses.